What to Know Before Adding a Hot Tub or Pool Electrical System

 Why You Need a Professional

 Hiring a qualified electrician with experience in pool and spa systems isn’t just a good idea—it’s the only safe choice.
 At Socket Doctors, we’ve installed countless hot tub and pool electrical systems across Georgia.
 We’ll make sure every wire, breaker, and bond is up to code, tested, and safe for years to come.
+Ready to soak in your new spa or swim in peace?
+Call Socket Doctors to handle the wiring so you can focus on the fun.

 More Posts